 Ortisei – Arrive in Italy and transfer to the Dolomites.
-A taxi transfer from Venice, Verona, Innsbruck or Munich is included in your tour.
-Our taxi will meet you on arrival and take you right to your hotel in Ortisei, a pleasant and very walkable town in the Gardena valley.
+A private taxi transfer from Bolzano is included in your tour.
+Our driver will meet you on arrival and take you right to your hotel in Ortisei, a pleasant and very walkable town in the Gardena valley.

 If you have extra time, we can arrange additional nights in Bolzano to give you time to explore this small, vibrant city before heading to the mountains.
 Bolzano is a pleasant city with large squares, outdoor markets, and a captivating natural history museum (home of the famous Ötzi iceman).

 Ortisei – Ortisei is surrounded by pleasant hiking trails and is blessed with beautiful views from every corner.
-Take a dayhike through high scenic meadows to the Brogles hut, where you can look back on almost your entire route so far and gaze upon the jagged needles of the Puez-Odle peaks and the long back of the Schlern Ridgeline.
+Take a dayhike through high scenic meadows to the Brogles hut, where the view lend a sneak peak to your route for the next few days gazing upon the jagged needles of the Puez-Odle peaks and the long back of the Schlern Ridgeline.

 Or for a more adventurous outing, meet up with a local guide for a via ferrata climb (guide and gear not included) on one of the local routes.
 Via ferrata climbs are famous throughout the Dolomites, and there are many options to choose among, from easy beginner hikes to steep, challenging routes.
 The local guide office can help you decide on an appropriate route, rent gear, and provide a guide.
 If you’d prefer to relax in town, Ortisei has a nice, pedestrian-only town center and a great pool and spa.